 These skills provide a valuable foundation for future academic and work-related choices, and are especially useful to young women interested in giving back to the organization and becoming camp counselors for Girl Scouts of North East Ohio summer camps.

 The Counselor-in-Training (CiT) program is a fun and challenging leadership course for young women interested in leading girls in the outdoors.
-Each participant must be prepared to work as a responsible member of her team, live in a rustic environment for an extended period of time and put the needs of younger campers first.
+Each participant must be prepared to work as a responsible member of her team, live in a rustic environment for an extended period of time, and put the needs of younger campers first.

-To earn the Councilor-in-Training awards:
+To earn the Counselor-in-Training awards:

 - Girls must have completed ninth grade.

 - Register to take this leadership course at GSNEO summer resident camp.
 Registration opens annually in early March.

 - Work at camp with younger girls over the course of a camp session.